 Activities related to quality assurance in higher education are conducted by the Agency for Control and Quality Assurance of Higher Education, in line with the European Standards and Guidelines.

-The Bureau for the Education Services defines and ensures the quality of education at schools and kindergartens, in addition to performing developmental, advisory and research activities in the field of pre-university education, whereas the Centre for Vocational Education is in charge of development, advisory support and research in the field of vocational education (education of youth and adults).
+The Bureau for Educational Services defines and ensures the quality of education at schools and kindergartens, in addition to performing developmental, advisory and research activities in the field of pre-university education, whereas the Centre for Vocational Education is in charge of development, advisory support and research in the field of vocational education (education of youth and adults).

 The Examination Centre carries out external assessment of knowledge, skills and competences.